epicmario7133/EVM-File-Uploader/README.md

 - `-e`, `--encoding_type`: Encoding Type of the file.
 Valid options: base64, base64withpassword (default: base64)
 - `-g`, `--gui`: Enable/Disable GUI.
 Valid options: True, False (default: True)
 - `-i`, `--input`: Path of the file to upload (works only with `--gui False`)
-- `-rpc`: RPC URL of BlockyFile (default: https://node1.blockyfile.org/)
+- `-rpc`: RPC URL of the BlockChain (default: https://opbnb-testnet-rpc.bnbchain.org/)
 - `-p`, `--password`: Password for base64withpassword encoding (default: Password)
 - `-gasprice`: GasPrice for transaction
+- `chainid`: ChainID of the BlockChain

 ## Documentation

-For more information and detailed usage instructions, please refer to the [official documentation](https://docs.blockyfile.org/).
-The documentation provides additional details on the program's features, configuration, and usage.

 Please note that the issue with Python 3.10 compatibility will be resolved shortly.